 The main ingredient in most soil mixes is peat moss, a lightweight substance that doesn’t break down easily.
 It is usually hard to wet and can dry out rapidly.
 Coconut coir, which is a natural fiber that comes from shredded coconut husks, can also be substituted for peat moss.
 Coir is easier to wet but also won’t break down quickly.
 Compost is another good alternative for peat moss and coir, although keep in mind that compost can decompose very easily.
 Additionally, blend some bark fines into your soil mix to allow water and air to penetrate more quickly for better drainage.

 Our soil mix needs an inorganic matter that lets water soak into and then drain out of soil quickly, keeping the soil dry, crumbly, and airy.
 You can choose from a wide variety of options: perlite, pumice, calcined clay, chicken grit, crushed granite, aquarium or pea gravel, and non-soluble cat litter.
-Any of these choices will help increase water drainage significantly for your succulents.

 Getting the right soil mix could be daunting to any succulent beginner, so here's our recommendation for basic succulent soil mix that promotes airflow, root growth, and drainage: